Skip to main content

 Like all medicines, vaccines can cause side effects.
 Most of these are mild to moderate and do not last long.

-You can take paracetamol if you have a fever (temperature of 38 degrees Celsius or higher).
-Do not take ibuprofen or aspirin.
+If you have a fever (temperature of 38 degrees Celsius or higher) after your COVID-19 vaccination, you can take paracetamol.
+Do not take ibuprofen or aspirin to treat a fever after vaccination in pregnancy.

 COVID-19 side effects